AstraZeneca/bone_challenge/README.md

-# bone_challenge

-TODO: each team adds their code with high level description on how it was used in the paper

-the code to be added in ../approaches/teamname
+# MiceBoneChallenge: Micro-CT public dataset and six solutions for automatic growth plate detection in micro-CT mice bone scans

+The repository has the source code for 6 solutions for detecting the growth plate plane index (GPPI) in 3D micro-CT mice bones.

+The code has both training scripts as well as scripts for the inference using the pretrained solutions.

+The approaches per team are in ../approaches/teamname

-The main purpose of the code is to support the paper so for reviewers
+The main purpose of the code is to support the submitted CVPR paper

-We will also release the data so it'd be important to specify training/validation splits
+We will also release all training and test data to facilitate reproducibility and farther development.